reduxjs/redux/docs/advanced/AsyncActions.md

 These were the actions governed by the user interaction.
 We will also have another kind of action, governed by the network requests.
 We will see how to dispatch them later, but for now, we just want to define them.

-When it’s time to fetch the posts for some subreddit, we will dispatch a `REQUEST_POSTS` action:
+When it's time to fetch the posts for some subreddit, we will dispatch a `REQUEST_POSTS` action:

 ```js
 export const REQUEST_POSTS = 'REQUEST_POSTS'